UC-Davis-molecular-computing/scadnano/README.md

   Currently, if one offset on a helix has two bound substrands (going in opposite directions), then either both have an insertion/deletion at that offset, or neither does.
 The Python scripting library lets one specify insertions/deletions on one bound substrand but not the other, but this is currently [unsupported](https://github.com/UC-Davis-molecular-computing/scadnano/issues/90) in the web interface to create such a solitary deletion/insertion directly.
 (If necessary, one hack is to move one substrand out of the way, add the deletion/insertion to the other, and then move the first back.)

 * **(b)ackbone:**
   This shows information in the side view about the rotation of the helix when the pointer is over an offset of that helix in the main view, or of two helices when the pointer is over a crossover joining those two helices.
+  (It doesn't actually enable any edits, but it *disables* other edits for technical reasons related detecting click events.)
   Each helix has a notion of a rotation angle where the phosphate backbone of each of its two bound substrands are pointing.
   The purpose of this feature is to help place crossovers between helices at points where the backbone of the strand being connected by the crossover is minimally strained.
   Most interesting crossovers will be between two helices that are tangent to each other in the side view.
   Ideally, the rotation of each helix is such that the backbones "point at each other".